hapax/hapax.github.io/assets/minimal-networks.md

 precisely one edge.
 The leaves of the graph are exactly the fixed nodes.

+Knowing the number of hubs (or the maxmimum number) is useful for a couple of reasons.
+First of all, in real life, hubs cost money, and you can budget for the worse-case scenario by setting $h = n-2$.
+Second, the number of hubs can help you figure out the right network layout, even if the exact positions of hubs elude you.
+You can try your hand

 ---

 *Exercise 10 (harder polygons).* We can use what we know to find